alanmitchell/bmon/docs/source/creating-a-dashboard.rst

 navigate to the screen that allows you to edit or configure the building.
 More details are provided in :ref:`adding-buildings-and-sensors` but the basic steps are:

-*  Go to the main Home screen for the Admin Interface by clicking the ``Home`` link in the upper left corner of your current screen.
+#.
+Go to the main Home screen for the Admin Interface by clicking the
+   ``Home`` link in the upper left corner of your current screen.
-*  Click the ``Buildings`` link in the left column of the ``Home`` screen.
+#.
+Click the ``Buildings`` link in the left column of the ``Home``
+   screen.
-*  Click on the Building that you wish to add the Dashboard to.
+#.
+Click on the Building that you wish to add the Dashboard to.

-At the very bottom of the editing page for the building should be a section for Dashboard items and the first blank Dashboard item is shown:
+At the very bottom of the edit page for the building should be a section for Dashboard items and the first blank Dashboard item is shown:

 .. image:: /_static/dashboard_item_blank.png